 The BioLite 10+ surprised us with relatively high scores across the board.
-It took us a moment to get used to the fold-out design and kickstand, but once we did, it charged quickly and maintained a charge after an interruption (due to its integrated battery pack).
-The panel heats up a fair bit compared to some of the panels that have canvas covers, but this did not take away from the panel's performance.
-For car camping, weekend trips, and even short overnights, we would recommend the BioLite panel, as it's portable, durable, and efficient - for its size.
+It took us a moment to get used to the fold-out design and kickstand, but once we did, it charged quickly and maintained a charge after an interruption (thanks to its integrated battery pack).
+The panel heats up a fair bit compared to some that have canvas covers, but this did not take away from the performance.
+For car camping, weekend trips, and even short overnights, we would recommend the BioLite panel, as it's portable, durable, and efficient.
 We especially liked the built-in battery pack, which delivered a constant charge in intermittent sunny conditions.

 BioLite SolarPanel 10+ Review